Technical Details

 By default, both buttons are in a HIGH state (PULL UP configuration).
 When pressed, the button is pulled LOW.

-Display
+4. Display

-USB Ports
+5. USB Ports

 The device has 2x USB 2.0 ports.
 By default, when connected to these ports, devices will be recognized as directly connected to the Raspberry Pi CM4 USB port.

-Watchdog, Boot/Burn Switches
+6. Watchdog & Boot/Burn Switches

 The switches on this product are covered with a silicone cap.
 To access the switches, use a pointed object to gently open from the notch on the cover.

-ONWatchdog is inactiveBurn (Image Flash Mode)
+ONWatchdog InactiveBurn (Image Flash Mode)

-OFF (Default)Watchdog is activeBoot (Operating Mode)
+OFF (Default)Watchdog ActiveBoot (Operating Mode)

 🚧

-If your image is damaged, needs to be flashed again, or if you have any problems with the image, please contact support for help.
+Image Flash WarningIf your image is damaged, needs to be flashed again, or if you have any problems with the image, please contact support for help.
 Trying to reflash the image without the right help may cause more issues.

-Dimensions
+7. Dimensions

 Click here to download the ALPON X4 dimensions file.

-GPIO Port
+8. GPIO Port

 This port provides the I/Os, supply voltage, and communication interfaces (I²C, UART, SPI) needed for various applications with the device.
 Although the socket is similar to the RJ45 socket, it is not for Ethernet communication.
 Instead, it provides access to Raspberry Pi's I/O pins for custom extensions.

-The pins of the Raspberry Pi CM4 are not directly connected to the connector.
-To ensure greater stability for long connections, such as cables or connectors, the pins are routed through a voltage-level converter before exiting the RJ45 socket.
-The utilized pins, their configurations, and their corresponding positions in the RJ45 port are shown in the diagram below.
+The pins are not directly connected to the connector.
+To ensure greater stability for long connections, they are routed through a voltage-level converter before exiting the RJ45 socket.

-The voltage level of the pins is 3.3V.
-Not 5V tolerant.
+3.3V Logic OnlyThe voltage level of all pins is 3.3V.
+Pins are not 5V tolerant.

 Integration and Programming

-Configuring SPI:
+Configuring SPI

-For SPI communication, utilize the provided SPI pins (GPIO12, GPIO14, GPIO13, and GPIO15).
+For SPI communication, utilize the SPI pins (GPIO12, GPIO14, GPIO13, GPIO15):

 import spidev